3mdeb/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 keyword must be executed elsewhere and the proxy can only pass forward the keyword name and arguments.

-A good example of using the hybrid API is Robot Framework's own Telnet_ library.

 Using Robot Framework's internal modules
 ----------------------------------------